WokLibCodeClub/Hello-Python/step3/step3.md

 Run the code and see what happens.

-It looks as if our turtle is going to go round for ever  - in fact it will.
+It looks as if our turtle is going to go round for ever  - in fact, it will.
 We have accidentally created a Python *forever* loop, because we have used ```while``` with a statement which is *always true*.
 You can make a Python forever loop this way using any statement which is always true: eg ```5 < 7```; ```'black' != 'white'``` but the normal way is to use the word ```True```.
 So a Python forever loop would normally begin:

 ``` python
 while True:
 ```

-But we don't want a Python forever loop, we want one which will run four times, then stop.
-The way to do this is to add an extra line inside the loop which increases the counter by 1, each time we run the loop.
+But we **don't want** a Python forever loop, we want one which will run four times, then stop.
+The way to do this is to add an extra line of code inside the loop which increases the counter by 1, each time we run the loop.

 One way to increase the value of a variable by one is to use this code: